-4 Calibrating the Model
+4 Simulating the Model

 There are no analytical solutions for this model.
-Therefore we solve the model numerically.
+Therefore, we solve the model numerically for parameters that are reasonable for a developing economy.
 We have data on education spending as a fraction of GDP on 15 states in India.
-In these 15 states the share of GDP allocated to public education rages from about 2.5% to 6.4%, with a median of 3.2%.
-We calibrate the model to the median of the distribution.
+In these 15 states the share of GDP allocated to public education rages from about 2.5% to 6.4%, with a median of 3.2%.2 We calibrate the model to the median of the distribution.
 In the policy experiments we will increase the public education share from 3.2% to 4.24%, the second highest, and decrease it to 2.57%, the second lowest in our sample.